nimaid/DiscreteQLogic/README.md

 It is possible to efficiently make NAND and NOR gates that have more than 2 inputs without chaining together the above units.
 While this method uses the same number of transistors as chaining the 2-way gates, but it does use significantly fewer resistors.
 We do this be applying the same logic that took us from a NOT gate to 2-way NAND and NOR gates, but instead of putting only 2 transistors in either series or parallel, we put `n` transistors, where `n` is the number of inputs we want.

-Here is an example of 8-way NAND and NOR gates, respectively.
+Here is an example of 8-way NAND gate.

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/nm_nand8.PNG" height="400px" />

+Here is an 8-way NOR gate.

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/nm_nor8.PNG" width="400px" />

 </details>